Urban-Hacker/Bitcoin-Food-Recipes/BeefShoulderBouilliWithTomato.md

 # Beef Shoulder Slowly Cooked in Cream with Tomatoes (Bouilli)

 > Bouilli or Pot-au-feu is a way to prepare meat in France by slowly boiling it.
-It is a great way to use cut that has silver skin since the boiling process will make it soft.
+It is a great way to use cuts that has silver skin since the boiling process will make it soft.

 # Ingredients